netanellevine/Yoga_Time/README.md

 **Arbox**
 <img src="pptimages/image2.jfif" alt="image" width="200" height="300"/>

-**Them** - Expensive and require the business to pay a lot of money per monthClients can’t compare between several studios
+**Them** - Expensive and require the business to pay a lot of money per month.
+Clients can’t compare between several studios
 **Us** - Cheap and easy to useClients can see all the business filter and search for what they desire

 ## Functional Requirements